-- the first set of actions are designed to increase the production of new housing, to accelerate the preservation and rehabilitation of existing housing and to protect tenants; - the second set of actions establish more regular coordination between jurisdictions and coalition partners on specific locations within the corridor where collaboration is essential; and - the third set of actions are those the Coalition can take to improve how it works together and with the community on advocacy, research and to monitoring housing trends along the corridor.
+- A. the first set of actions are designed to increase the production of new housing, to accelerate the preservation and rehabilitation of existing housing and to protect tenants; - B. the second set of actions establish more regular coordination between jurisdictions and coalition partners on specific locations within the corridor where collaboration is essential; and - C. the third set of actions are those the Coalition can take to improve how it works together with new and existing partners on advocacy, research and monitoring housing trends along the corridor.